Welcome to Our Lady of Sorrows Athletics!

 Participation in OLS CYO Sports.
 If your child is playing or trying out for a sport, please take time to read carefully the "OLS Sport Athletic Code of Conduct" page, accessed from the menu on the left of this page.
 There is essential information in this document for all participants in the C.Y.O. programs.

 Parent Involvement.
 As parents of program participants, we all have to do our share of volunteering to make our athletic program run efficiently.
 Of equal importance, everyone's participation results in successful events for the enjoyment of our families and visitors from other parishes.
 Volunteering includes helping at concessions, collecting admissions, gym and field setup, cleanup, etc. Signup for the upcoming C.Y.O. basketball season can be done at:

 Coaching.
-We are always searching for coaches for upcoming seasons.
 Good coaching is the essential element to the goal of C.Y.O. athletics: the healthy development of our youth-emotionally, physically, intellectually and spiritually.
 Children that enjoy athletic competition and savor participation with a team of their peers, look up to good coaches as role models.

 The attached "Being Present," below, captures the essence of the significance of coaching.
-Although the article's subject is a priest, the idea that the critical element to a child's attention is commitment and sincere interest, applies to coaching as well.
+Although the article's subject is a priest, the idea that the critical element to a child's attention is commitment and sincere interest applies to coaching as well.

+We are always searching for coaches for upcoming seasons.
 If you think you would be a good coach, please call me so that we can meet and discuss this rewarding and valuable role.
 I would look forward to that very much.